Getting your Trinity Audio player ready...

 Residents cried foul (literally), especially after reports of displaced yellow-crowned night herons, and the uproar pushed the Village to draft a new ordinance, which only stirred the pot more.

-The proposal gives the Village Manager broad authority to chop without consulting residents or wildlife experts, so the locals are now calling for transparency, joint meetings, and a tree policy that doesn't feel like a napkin scribble.
+The proposal gives the Village Manager broad authority to chop without consulting residents or wildlife experts, so locals are now calling for transparency, joint meetings, and a tree policy that doesn't feel like a napkin scribble.

 Remember, this is Biscayne Park — cutting trees without a good reason is how you ruffle every feather in town!